TBD54566975/developer.tbd.website/site/docs/web5/learn/decentralized-identifiers.md

 #### ```did:jwk```

-A [did:jwk](https://github.com/quartzjer/did-jwk/blob/main/spec.md) DID is designed for simplicity and self-containment in creating a DID.
+A [did:jwk](https://github.com/quartzjer/did-jwk/blob/main/spec.md) DID is designed for simplicity and self-containment when creating a DID.
 It involves encoding a JSON Web Key (JWK) using base64url.
 This method appeals to those seeking a straightforward approach.

 ### DID Documents